National Task Force to End Local Communist Armed Conflict: Composition

+Regional (RTF-ELCAC), provincial (PTF-ELCAC), city (CTF-ELCAC), municipality (MTF-ELCAC), and barangay (BTF-ELCAC) task forces have been formed to implement at the local level the NTF-ELCAC's whole-of-nation approach.

 Activities and programs

 Campaign against suspected front organizations

 The NTF-ELCAC maintains a campaign against the ongoing communist rebellion in the Philippines, as well as against groups that it claims to be front organizations of the communist group.
 It maintains that it has the duty to warn the public against "dubious groups with links to communist terrorist organizations".
 The task force's allegations has been criticized as an act of "red-tagging".
 The NTF-ELCAC on its part falsely claim that the term "red-tagging" was invented by the CPP-NPA and the usage of such term is a move to discredit the task force's allegations.

-Among the notable groups the NTF-ELCAC has alleged to be the communist rebel front is the Makabayan bloc, whose members were elected to the House of Representatives.
+Among the notable groups the NTF-ELCAC has alleged to be a communist rebel front is the Makabayan bloc, whose members were elected to the House of Representatives.
 The allegations of the NTF-ELCAC is an "official stance" of the task force.
-The NTF-ELCAC also made the same accusation against left-wing human rights organization Karapatan, which filed a lawsuit against the task force for violations against Philippine Act on Crimes Against International Humanitarian Law, Genocide and Other Crimes Against Humanity in response.
+The NTF-ELCAC also made the same accusation against left-wing human rights organization Karapatan, which filed a lawsuit against the task force for alleged violations against Philippine Act on Crimes Against International Humanitarian Law, Genocide and Other Crimes Against Humanity in response.

 The NTF-ELCAC's also conducted background checks on organizers of community pantries set up by volunteers as a response to the COVID-19 pandemic for possible links to the CPP-NPA, which led to calls to defund the NTC-ELCAC.

+In 2025, labor groups and human rights organizations criticized the NTF-ELCAC, stating that NTF-ELCAC uses red-tagging justify the killing of workers who call for humane working conditions and higher salaries.